 15 February 2022

-Creutzfeldt-Jakob disease (CJD) is an extremely rare form of dementia that affects just one in every million people across the world.
+Creutzfeldt-Jakob disease (CJD) is a rare form of dementia that affects one in every 5,000 people across the world.
 In CJD symptoms get worse very quickly, with 90% of patients dying within a year of their diagnosis.
 Read on to learn more about this extraordinary type of dementia.

 11 February 2022